Non-degree Admission Process

 (for degree-seeking applicants and school counseling licensure applicants)

-PLEASE NOTE: The next application deadline is September 1st!!!
+PLEASE NOTE: The next departmental application deadline is September 1st, 2015!

 A Departmental Selection Committee must recommend applicants for admission to the graduate program in the Department of Counselor Education.
 The Selection Committee requires references, transcripts, a screening interview, GRE scores (for applicants with a cumulative GPA lower than 2.75), Basic Skills Test scores (for school counseling applicants), and an essay.
 Applicants who are required to submit GRE scores must submit official GRE general test scores (no more than five years old).
 Applicants seeking school counseling licensure for Illinois or Iowa should contact the Chairperson of the Department of Counselor Education for those requirements.
 Considerations for screening interviews will not take place until all required documents are received and approved by the deadline.
 We are a SELECTIVE ADMISSION department.
 Meeting minimum requirements does not guarantee an invitation for screening or admission into the department.
 Admission decisions are based on all criteria considered in relationship to the needs of the department, number of students who can be reasonably accommodated, professional comportment, and demonstrated potential for success.

 Fingerprint-based Illinois State Police and FBI criminal background investigations are required as part of the admission process.
-This process will be addressed with students offered admission into the department when they attend the required new student orientation.
+This process will be addressed with applicants offered admission into the department in an email notification.
 Students may be prohibited from completing field work if background investigations reveal certain criminal offenses, arrests, and/or convictions.
 It is important to be aware that some schools/agencies may have additional background investigations prior to acceptance at their field site.
 Please review the Criminal Background Investigation Policy or if there are further questions, email the Department of Counselor Education at email@example.com for additional information.

 Applicants must have completed a Bachelor’s degree (undergraduate course work) in any field from a regionally accredited university.
 Applicants must have a cumulative undergraduate GPA of 3.0 or higher (includes all undergraduate work attempted at all institutions), or 3.25 for the last two years (60 semester hours) of undergraduate work.

 Applicants failing to meet the minimum undergraduate requirements may be considered for probationary admission with a cumulative undergraduate GPA of 2.75-2.99.
 Applicants with a cumulative undergraduate GPA between 2.6-2.74 may request consideration for probationary admission – an additional portfolio and official GRE scores, must be submitted by the applicant at the time of application.
 The additional material included in the portfolio is intended to assist the Selection and Retention Committee’s evaluation of the applicant’s potential success as a graduate student in the Department of Counselor Education.
+Please do not include materials in your portfolio that you want returned (photocopies are acceptable).
 All applicants admitted as probationary students must petition for full admission after completing nine graduate hours from any of the following courses: CN 540, CN 541, CN 545, CN 551, CN 554, or EIS 500.

-Applicants not meeting the above requirements may request individual consideration based upon exceptional circumstances.
+Applicants with Undergraduate GPAs not meeting the above requirements may request individual consideration based upon exceptional circumstances.
 This is done only with rare exception.
-Applicants must contact the Chairperson of the Department of Counselor Education to set up a meeting prior to applying to the Department.
-Applications received from individuals who do not meet the requirements above and have not met with the Chairperson will not be considered.
+Applicants must contact the Program Coordinator of the Department of Counselor Education (Dr. Holly Nikels, firstname.lastname@example.org) to set up a meeting prior to applying to the Department.
+Applications received from individuals who do not meet the requirements above and have not contacted and met with Dr. Nikels prior to applying will not be considered.

 Students will be required to complete a disclosure status (indicating whether or not a student’s criminal background status has changed) during the semester prior to enrollment in techniques, child and adolescent counseling, practicum, and internship.
 All students must register for their Comprehensive Examination while enrolled in practicum.
 The Exam will be given during the student’s internship semester.
 A passing score is required to advance to degree completion.
 Please review the Comprehensive Examination Policy or if there are further questions email the Department of Counselor Education at email@example.com for additional information.